310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Midori serious %}
-Hmm… Fan uproars are pretty scary, huh… We got flamed in the summer ourselves, so I can't say that it has nothing to do with me…
+Hmm… Fan uproars are pretty scary, huh… We got flamed in the summer ourselves, so I can’t say that it has nothing to do with me…
 {% endbubble %}

 {% bubble Chiaki v2 %}